-Currently, coming from the UK, you will need to ensure that your pet has a microchip, is vaccinated (including a rabies vaccination) and holds a valid pet passport to allow them to travel from your country and into France, whatever means you travel by.
+The UK no longer issues pet passports, which used to allow travel into France, whatever means you travel by.
 France (and the Schengen Zone) monitor the animals passing through it to ensure that the risk of contagion and infectious disease transmission is minimised (for example rabies).

 It’s therefore imperative that you talk to your vet early in your moving process about what steps need to be taken to allow your pet to move to France with you – or to come with you to your holiday home.

 In my experience, the Pet Passports for two adult cats cost me around £300 including rabies injections.
-This is a significant sum for anyone, so including it in your list of moving costs is a worthwhile exercise to avoid a nasty surprise later on.
+This is a significant sum for anyone, so whatever your rules are, considering including the sum in your list of moving costs is a worthwhile exercise to avoid a nasty surprise later on.

 How to transport your pets to France